 Mistakes to Avoid After a Truck Accident in St. Louis County

 There are many ways a person could make a detrimental mistake during the claims process for a truck accident.
-One of the more common ways to put yourself in a difficult position to obtain compensation following a crash is admitting fault, failing to receive medical attention, and providing recorded statements without having an experienced attorney at your side.
+Some of the most common ways to put yourself in a difficult position following a crash are admitting fault, failing to receive medical attention, and providing recorded statements without having an experienced attorney at your side.
 Schedule a consultation to learn more about the mistakes to avoid after a truck accident in St. Louis County.

 Refusing Medical Attention

 In the moments following an accident, it is vital that victims receive medical attention.
 Not only is this important for identifying any underlying injuries, but it is also vital to create a medical record which could be used as evidence in an injury claim.
 By having proof that a victim sustained injuries, it is more than likely that a victim would receive compensation for their damages.
 Failure to seek medical attention could prove detrimental to a person’s case.

 A gap in treatment after a trucking crash can substantially hurt an injury case because it allows the defendant to claim that the victim was not seriously injured.
 It also makes proving causation difficult because the doctor may not be able to relate the crash to the treatment after the gap.
 A medical professional must be able to say that the trucking crash directly caused the injuries and subsequent medical treatment.